Trump moves to end limits on detention of migrant children

-Homeland Security officials say they are adopting their own regulations that reflect the “Flores agreement,” which has been in effect since 1997, and there is no longer a need for court involvement, which was only meant to be temporary.
+Homeland Security officials say they are adopting their own regulations that reflect the “Flores agreement,” which has been in effect since 1997.
+They say there is no longer a need for the court involvement, which was only meant to be temporary.
 But the new rules would allow the government to hold families in detention much longer than 20 days.

-It is the latest effort by the administration to tighten immigration, President Donald Trump’s signature issue, and is aimed at restricting the movement of asylum seekers in the country and deterring more migrants from crossing the border.
-The news immediately generated fresh outrage, following reports of dire conditions in detention facilities, and it is questionable whether courts will let the administration move forward with the policy.
+Tightening immigration is a signature issue for President Donald Trump, aimed at restricting the movement of asylum seekers in the country and deterring more migrants from crossing the border.

+The move by the administration immediately generated fresh outrage, following reports of dire conditions in detention facilities, and it is questionable whether courts will let the administration move forward with the policy.

-Trump defended the decision, saying: “I’m the one that kept the families together.”
+Trump defended it, saying, “I’m the one that kept the families together.”

+The Mexican government expressed concern over the prospect of prolonged detention of migrant children in the U.S. In a statement from the Foreign Relations Department, Mexico said it would monitor conditions at U.S. detention centers and continue to offer consular services to any Mexican families that may be held under the new conditions.
+It also said that it would keep an eye on possible court challenges and that “the appropriate legal alternatives will be evaluated.”

-But immigrant advocates decried it, and said prolonged detention would traumatize immigrant children.
+In the U.S., immigrant advocates and Democrats decried the new regulations, saying prolonged detention would traumatize immigrant children.

-“The government should not be jailing kids, and certainly shouldn’t be seeking to put more kids in jail for longer,” Madhuri Grewal, policy counsel for the American Civil Liberties Union, said in a statement.
+“The administration is seeking to codify child abuse, plain and simple,” House Speaker Nancy Pelosi, D-Calif., said in a statement.

 Peter Schey, a lawyer for the immigrant children in the Flores case and president of the Center for Human Rights and Constitutional Law, said if the regulations don’t match the settlement in that case, “they would be in immediate material breach, if not contempt of court.”